 To adjust the plow’s overall cutting width, use the ratchet jack on the side links.
 Use the upper mounting lugs with 8-blade plows and the lower mounting lugs with 10-blade plows.

 4. ADJUST GANG TILT

 Adjust the gangs manually or using hydraulic on-the-go tilt adjustment.
-A tilt indicator showing hydraulic cylinder stroke is located on the right-hand gang of AMCO’s hydraulic levee plow models, letting you know how much the gangs are tilted.
+A tilt indicator showing hydraulic cylinder stroke is located on the right-hand gang of AMCO’s Hydraulic Levee Plow models, letting you know how much the gangs are tilted.

 5. CONSTRUCT THE LEVEE

-The number of passes to construct a levee depends on soil condition and desired depth.
+The number of passes to construct a levee depends on soil conditions and desired depth.
 As a general rule, a levee can be built in three passes in normal operating conditions.
 There are many methods of constructing a levee.
 Here are the basic steps of the most common method: